-Once a year, in May, participating colleges that offer college-level courses based on AP course descriptions offer the Advanced Placement (AP) exams.
+Once a year, in May, participating colleges that offer courses based on AP descriptions offer the Advanced Placement (AP) exams.
 For information on registration fees and deadlines, contact your college.

 The College Board sends AP exam score reports in mid-July to the organizations students choose as recipients.
-At Baylor, they offer credit, although it is not allowed below the required score.
+At Baylor, they offer credit, although not for those below the required score.

 AP credit for Baylor students